 Check Out the Results

-When you notice that the blender no longer sounds like it is cracking large pieces of ice you should check the drink's consistency.
+When you notice that the blender no longer sounds like it is cracking ice, check the drink's consistency.
 Open the lid after the motor has stopped and stir with a bar spoon (the long shaft is the perfect length for reaching the bottom).
-If you notice large chunks you will want to repeat steps 3 to 5 until those are all blended in.
+If you notice large chunks, blend a little longer.

-- If the mix is too thin and watery, you will need to add more ice and blend again.
+- If the mix is too thin and watery, add more ice and blend again.

 - If the mix is too chunky, add one of your liquid ingredients and re-blend.
-Start small because it's easy to upset the balance and make it too watery (which means you need more ice and the cycle continues).
+Start small because it's easy to upset the balance of flavor or make it too watery (which means you need more ice, and the cycle continues).